-Once we receive your registration we will invite your child to School to take part in either an assessment day, entrance examination or interview.
+Once we receive your registration we will invite your child to School to take part in either an assessment or interview.

 Junior School assessment day

-Assessment day is all about us getting to know your son, and importantly, for him to get to know us and experience a day at Derby Grammar Junior School.
+Assessment day is all about us getting to know your son, and importantly, for him to get to know us and experience a day at Derby Grammar Primary School.

 Whilst the name sounds a little formal, it is a very relaxed day.
 It includes some basic testing on maths, English (including reading and writing) and verbal reasoning – all of which is relevant to your sons current school year.
 We also spend time observing him in the classroom and at play.
 This gives us a ‘whole picture’ and enables your son to relax whilst with us.
 In fact, a lot of the time he won’t even realise he is taking a test.